 The Art and Music weekend takes place in February.
 It’s a weekend full of activities, with participants showcase their prowess in art.
 There are all kinds of artistic arts on display from interesting hats made from recycled material picked from the Ocean to paintings, and carvings coupled by music and finally culminated to a dhow race.
 Enjoy a party at the diamond beach and at the Lamu square where the energy is electric with music that works for everybody both old and young.

 This is a festival full of pomp and colour that showcases Swahili foods.
 There are all kinds of coastal foods dishes showcased as well as a cooking competition where women present their best dishes.
 Sample street foods and snacks, attend a cooking class or just sample the various delicacies on offer.

 Lamu Yoga Festival

 Are you a yoga enthusiast?
 Then this is your chance to visit Lamu.
 Bring your mat, and enjoy yoga along the beach.
 The festival brings together all forms of yoga.

 Held annually in November, The Lamu Cultural Festival brings together both local and international tourist as well as Corporate that are main sponsors of the four-day event that culminates with the famous dhow race.

 The four-day festival that celebrates the birth of Prophet Mohammed that includes music as well as religious recitals.

-For first-timers, attending any of the above festivals will have to experience the culture of Lamu in various form.
+For first-timers, attending any of the above festivals will you experience the culture of Lamu in various forms.
 It introduces you to the islands of Lamu, her heritage and her people leaving you with a reason to return even after the festivals are over.
 It also leaves you with a spirit of yearning to learn more about this specular Coastal town of Kenya.
-Why not plan to attend and visit the island of festivals.
+Why not plan to attend and visit the Island of festivals.